stefaanv/nestjs-dynamic-config/library/README.md

 )()
 ```

-Define the module in your project's app module
+- define the module in your project's app module

 ```ts
 @Global()
 @Module({